 All lease holders must give the Minister a bank guarantee of $10,000.
-The bank guarantee must be held by the lease holder and include the Minister for Agriculture, Food and Fisheries as an interested party.
+The bank guarantee must be held by the lease holder and include the Minister for Primary Industries and Regional Development as an interested party.
 The leased site must be identified by its lease number.

 No bank guarantee is needed if the lease holder is a member of an indemnity scheme approved by the Minister.